kercre123/victor/docs/architecture/animations.md

 * Backpack Lights
 * Event ("special" keyframes which can be used to indicate back to the engine where that a certain point in the animation has been reached)

-All keyframes have a trigger time, in milliseconds starting from zero, and most have a duration, a delta, also in milliseconds.
+All keyframes have a trigger time, in milliseconds starting when the animation starts, and most have a duration, a delta, also in milliseconds.
 Animations are scaled by 99% so that keyframes fall on integer boundaries, multiples of 33ms, rather than 33.33ms

 ### Layers
 Additional tracks can be "layered" on top of a playing animation by combining them with the corresponding tracks in that animation.
 The `AnimationStreamer` has a `TrackLayerManager` for each track that supports layering.
 A notable example is the use of face, audio, and backpack light layering for the "glitchy" face the robot exhibits when the repair need is high.